SiemdeNijs/packetcrypt_rs_SNcomp/README.md

 > Done.
 See commands below.

-Run the above commands in order to get the the linux miner (amd64), bash file "minepkt.sh" , & "pkt.service".
+Run the above commands in order to get the the linux miner, bash file "minepkt.sh" , & "pkt.service".

 **⚠️Be sure to type: "sudo nano ~/minepkt.sh" as mentioned to change your address⚠️**